Jeffrey Epstein’s Apparent Suicide Draws Anger, Conspiracy Theories About His Death

-Jeffrey Epstein’s apparent suicide inside a Manhattan jail has spawned anger online and led to a rise in conspiracy theories about the death of the billionaire and convicted child sex trafficker.
+Jeffrey Epstein’s apparent suicide inside a Manhattan jail has spawned anger online and led to a rise in conspiracy theories about the death of the supposed billionaire and convicted child sex-trafficker.

 Epstein was found dead in the morning hours of Saturday inside his jail cell at the Metropolitan Correctional Center, NBC News reported.
 The report noted that Epstein had hanged himself.
 Epstein was transported to a nearby hospital and was in cardiac arrest when he arrived, the report added.
 He was declared dead in the morning, sources confirmed to the outlet.

-The 66-year-old financier had been convicted in 2007 on charges that he procured an underage girl for prostitution, but served just 13 months in a controversial deal that allowed him to be released from jail to go to his place of business.
-Epstein was arrested in July on a new set of federal sex trafficking charges.
+The 66-year-old financier had been convicted in 2007 on charges that he procured an underage girl for prostitution, but he served just 13 months in a controversial deal that allowed him to be released from jail to go to his place of business.
+Epstein was arrested in July on a new set of federal sex-trafficking charges.

 Jeffrey Epstein’s apparent suicide prompted some strong reactions online, with many expressing anger that he was gone before facing justice for the allegations that he had sexually assaulted minors.
 Others were angry that he was not kept under proper suicide watch to prevent what he reportedly carried out in the early morning hours on Saturday.